-Once calculus grows under the gums, patients may experience symptoms such as itching, redness, and swelling of gum tissue.
+Once calculus grows under the gums, patients may experience symptoms such as itching, redness, and swelling of gum and bone tissue.
 As a result, periodontal maintenance is necessary to keep the gums and bone healthy and free of periodontitis.
 Otherwise, patients may experience bone loss, which can lead to tooth loss.
 Dr. Thomas Monahan provides high-quality dental implants in Burlington, NC.

 Following your scaling and root planing procedure, it is essential to follow the recommendations of your doctor.
 Some of the suggestions may include:

 On the other hand, periodontal maintenance therapy is the cleaning of your teeth above and below the gum line.
-Periodontal maintenance, also called periodontal therapy is a specialized ongoing cleaning to prevent the return of periodontal disease.
+Periodontal maintenance, also called periodontal therapy, is a specialized ongoing cleaning to prevent the return of periodontal disease.
 Typically, patients will visit our Burlington, NC dental office three to four times per year for deep cleanings.

 Gingivitis is the beginning stage of gum disease.
 Essentially, gingivitis is a mild form of gum disease.
-Often, patients will notice irritation and redness of the gingiva, the gum tissue around the base of the teeth.
+Often, patients will notice irritation and redness of the gingiva, the gum tissue around the base of bleeding gums and the teeth.
 The tooth connects to your gums below the top surface of your gums.

-Periodontal disease often referred to as gum disease, is the development of harmful toxins below the gum line.
+Periodontal disease often referred to as gum disease, is the development of harmful toxins below the dentist and gum line.
 Gum disease begins with plaque and tartar that turns into a calculus buildup above and below the gum line.
 Most significantly, periodontal disease can lead to the destruction of your jaw bone and tooth loss.

 Periodontitis is a grave gum infection that can jeopardize the health of your teeth.
 Thankfully, your Burlington, NC dentist, Dr. Monahan can restore your oral health.
 If you have suffered tooth loss, because of periodontitis, Dr. Monahan can replace missing teeth with dental implants or implant-supported restorations.
 Additionally, Dr. Monahan is experienced in bone grafting, which may be required before implant placement.